 Color psychology is the study of how colors can influence human mood and behavior.
 According to color psychology, the human mind subconsciously reacts and interprets colors in a way that influences our actions.
 For example, yellow evokes positivity, youth, joy, and playfulness.

 So there we have it, the twenty essential terms you need to know as you begin your journey to mastering the science of color!
-To discover more about color and color theory, check out these handy blog posts:
+To learn more about color and color theory, check out this recording of an event we hosted, explaining how to choose color for your UI design.
+For further reading, take a look at these articles: